netlify/build/packages/framework-info/README.md

 Category among `"static_site_generator"`, `"frontend_framework"` and `"build_tool"`.

-#### watch
+#### dev

 _Type_: `object`

-Information about the build command, in watch mode.
+Information about the dev command.

 ##### commands

 _Type_: `string[]`

-Build command, in watch mode.
+Dev command.
 There might be several alternatives.

 ##### directory

 _Type_: `string`

-Relative path to the directory where files are built, in watch mode.
+Relative path to the directory where files are built.

 ##### port